Skip to content

 Homemade Chocolate Chess Pie Recipe

 Whether it’s for a holiday or just an after-dinner dessert, this house has a serious sweet tooth.
-If you’re a sweets fanatic as well, then definitely check out my apple galette or banana pudding recipes too.
+If you’re a sweets fanatic, then definitely check out my apple galette or banana pudding.

 Chocolate Chess Pie

-Form your homemade pie crust to a pie pan, or in my case a cast iron skillet with a fluted edge.
+Form your homemade pie crust in a pie pan or, in my case, a cast iron skillet with a fluted edge.

 forming a pie crust to a cast iron skillet